gracefuldev/sixmilebridge/docs/work.md

     - Anyone who clicks on the link can enter their name (optional) and email (required) and time zone (defaulted to browser's current)
     - After they accept that, we'll ask them about timeslots.

+## More things that are hard to remember

+### How do I change this page

+The top-level layout is in `application.html.erb`

+We do have a CSS framework. it is Bulma.